n8willis/opentype-shaping-documents/opentype-shaping-oriya.md

 shaping characteristic, this final position is immediately after the syllable base.

-  - If the syllable does not have a base consonant (such as a syllable based on an independent vowel), then the final "Reph" position is immediately before the first character tagged with the `POS_BEFORE_POST` position or any later position in the sort order.
+The algorithm for finding the final "Reph" position is

+  - Move the "Reph" to the position immediately before the first post-base matra, syllable modifier, or Vedic sign that has a positioning tag after the script's "Reph" position in the syllable sort order (as listed in [stage 2](#2-initial-reordering)).
+This will be the final "Reph" position.
+	> Note: Because Oriya incorporates the
+    > `REPH_POS_AFTER_MAIN` shaping characteristic, this means
+    > any positioning tag of `POS_ABOVEBASE_CONSONANT` or later,
+    > although a post-base matra, syllable modifier, or Vedic sign
+    > would not typically be tagged with `POS_ABOVEBASE_CONSONANT`.
-    -- If there are no characters tagged with `POS_BEFORE_POST` or later positions, then "Reph" is positioned at the end of the syllable.
+  - If no other location has been located in the previous step, move the "Reph" to the end of the syllable.

-Finally, if the final position of "Reph" occurs after a "_matra_,Halant" subsequence, then "Reph" must be repositioned to the left of "Halant", to allow for potential matching with `abvs` or `psts` substitutions from GSUB.
+Finally, if the final position of "Reph" or "Repha" occurs after a "_matra_,Halant" subsequence, then "Reph"/"Repha" must be repositioned to the left of "Halant", to allow for potential matching with `abvs` or `psts` substitutions from GSUB.